 Start by prepping all your veggies.
 Dice the onion, carrot, celery and garlic.
 Roughly chop the mushrooms and sun-dried tomatoes and set to one side.

-Peel the potatoes and celeriac, cut into chunks and throw them into a deep saucepan, cover with cold water and a pinch of salt and heat until boiling, then simmer for around 25 minutes or until soft all the way through.
+Peel the potatoes and celeriac, cut into chunks and place into a deep saucepan, cover with cold water and a pinch of salt and heat until boiling, then simmer for around 25 minutes or until soft all the way through.

 Heat the oil in a frying pan and when it's hot add the onions, carrot and celery and cook until they begin to soften (about 8 minutes).

 Next add the garlic, mushrooms, sun-dried tomatoes, oregano, thyme and a little salt and pepper and stir through.
 Add a splash of water if everything starts to stick.
 Cook the mixture for a few more minutes until the mushrooms begin to soften.
-If you have some and you want to, add a splash of red wine at this stage.
-It's not essential but will enhance the flavours.
+If you have some, you can add a splash of red wine at this stage, it's not essential but will enhance the flavours.

 Once the mushrooms are soft, add the chilli flakes and tomato puree and stir through.
 Drain and rinse the green lentils and tinned beans and add them to the pan.